Published:

 What is the best chart of accounts for a single-member LLC?

 A single-member LLC chart of accounts should generally mirror a sole proprietorship structure for simplicity, using "Owner's Equity" and "Owner's Draw" accounts.
-However, it requires distinct business bank accounts to maintain liability protection.
-It should be detailed enough to map easily to IRS Schedule E categories for tax reporting.
+But it requires separate business bank accounts to maintain liability protection.
+It must include enough detail to map easily to IRS Schedule E categories for tax reporting.

 How does an LLC partnership chart of accounts differ from a sole proprietorship?

-The primary difference lies in the Equity section.
-A sole proprietorship uses a single "Owner's Capital" account, whereas a partnership (multi-member LLC) requires separate capital accounts for each partner to track contributions, distributions, and ownership percentages individually, ensuring compliance with IRS Section 704(b).
+The primary difference between the chart of accounts for a small LLC vs. a sole proprietorship lies in the Equity section.
+A sole proprietorship uses a single "Owner's Capital" account, whereas an LLC partnership needs separate capital accounts for each partner to track contributions, distributions, and ownership percentages individually, ensuring compliance with IRS Section 704(b).

 Can I use the same chart of accounts for multiple properties?

-What are the most common mistakes in a real estate chart of accounts?
+What are the most common mistakes in a multi-member LLC chart of accounts?

-The most frequent errors include categorizing security deposits as income instead of liabilities and confusing repairs (an immediate expense) with capital improvements (a depreciable asset).
+The most common errors are categorizing security deposits as income instead of liabilities and confusing minor repairs with capital improvements.
 Additionally, failing to separate personal and business expenses (commingling) is a major risk for LLC liability protection.

 In This Article: